 Saida praveen, Anupam Chakraborthi, Dipak.
 Kr.
-Chanda, Soujitha premanik, Anandamay barik, Goutam Adiyta, et. al. [4] describes the shells of three freshwater snails, specifically Brotia costula, Pila Bellamya bengalensis, globosa and comprehensive analyses underwent conducting chemical, mechanical, microstructure investigations.
+Chanda, Soujitha premanik, Anandamay barik, Goutam Adiyta, et. al. [4] describes the shells of three freshwater snails, specifically Brotia costula, Pila Bellamya globosa and bengalensis, comprehensive underwent analyses conducting chemical. mechanical. and microstructure investigations.
 For explaining their chemical and physical characteristics, a range of techniques was used, including Fourier-transform infrared spectroscopy (FTIR), X-ray spectroscopy (EDS), X-ray diffraction (XRD), energy-dispersive and nanoindentation studies.
 Electron microscopy was also used to prepare the shells, and a calcium carbonate content analysis was performed.
 The results obtained from the XRD, FTIR, and EDS examinations demonstrated that the snail shells' microstructures were predominantly constituted of aragonite calcium carbonate crystals, which also indicated the existence of specific functional groups on the surface of the shells.
-The shells of B. bengalensis, P. globosa, and B. costula exhibit physical and chemical characteristics that suggest their potential as feasible biological resources for sustainable utilization across domains.
-These shells offer promising opportunities for applications bioremediation. biocatalysis. biomedical uses, and as a valuable source of lime.
+The shells of B. bengalensis, P. globosa, and B. costula exhibit physical and chemical characteristics that suggest their potential as feasible biological resources for sustainable utilization across various domains.
+These shells offer promising opportunities for applications in bioremediation, biomedical biocatalysis, uses, and as a valuable source of lime.